 Build SaaS Management Processes to Optimize the Future

-Following short-term cost savings actions for utilization, many organizations deploy SaaS management platforms or processes to address the challenges of SaaS growth going forward and for longer-term results.
+Following short-term cost savings actions for utilization, many organizations deploy SaaS management platforms or processes to address the challenges of SaaS growth going forward, determine how to optimize their SaaS stack, and for longer-term results.

 Eliminate duplicated spend, redundant functionality